rokath/trice/docs/COBSREncoding.md

   - For example all multiple of 8 length packages are possibly XTEA encrypted.
   - Also a fixed-size ID is usable.
   - It is also possible to have several `trice` messages inside a packet.
 That makes sense to reach a multiple of 8-byte message length good for encryption.
-- When an COBS/R package was successfully transmitted and decoded its interpretation is a matter of the general configuration.
+- When an COBS/R package was successfully transmitted and decoded, its interpretation is a matter of the general configuration.
 - The package length after COBS/R decoding and optionally the first bits are the key for the package interpretation.
   - For example package lengths 0, 1, 5, 7, 9, 11-17, 19 and more are free usable for other protocols.
   - Package lengths 2, 3, 4, 6, 10 starting with a 1 are trice logs.